 Information on the movements of adult female polar bears monitored by satellite radio-collars, and mark-recapture data has shown that this subpopulation is distinct from the adjoining Viscount Melville Sound, M'Clintock Channel, Gulf of Boothia, Baffin Bay and Norwegian Bay subpopulations (Taylor et al. 2001).
 This distinction is supported by genetic data (Paetkau et al. 1999; Malenfant et al. 2016; Peacock et al. 2015); polar bears in LS belong to the Canadian Archipelago genetic cluster (Malenfant et al. 2016; Peacock et al. 2015).
 Survival rates of the pooled Norwegian Bay and LS populations were used in a population viability analysis (PVA) to minimize sampling errors; the available subpopulation estimate of 2,541 ± 391 is based on an analysis of both historical and current mark-recapture data to 1997 (Taylor et al. 2008).
 Taylor et al. (2008) estimated survival and recruitment parameters that suggest this subpopulation has a lower renewal rate than previously estimated.
-However, what effect this may, or may not, have on the present population demographics is not known, especially under changing sea-ice conditions.
-Currently, the population data are outdated but the population is thought to be stable based on local traditional knowledge (Canadian Wildlife Service 2009).
-A new population study is planned to begin in 2021.
+However, what effect this may, or may not, have on the present population is thought to be stable based on local traditional knowledge (Canadian Wildlife Service 2009).
+A new population study was initiated in 2021 and is ongoing.

 Lancaster Sound is managed solely by Nunavut.
 The polar bear harvest in LS has been more male-selective for decades as compared to any other Nunavut subpopulations, in part because of guided sport hunts.
 Sport hunting has been an important economic activity for hamlets in Nunavut, but more so for communities that harvest from LS - approximately 40% of all Nunavut sport hunts occur in LS (Government of Nunavut, unpublished data).
-With the 2008 ban on hide importation into the US, sport-hunting tourism declined from around 45%, and remained near 20% of the LS harvest during 2016/2017.
+With the 2008 ban on hide importation into the US, sport-hunting tourism declined from around 45% of the LS harvest to approximately 16% of the LS harvest.
+Over time, sport hunting has increased again and between 2016/2017 - 2018/2019, sport hunts were approximately 31% of the LS harvest.
+COVID-19 reduced sport hunts to essentially zero for LS in 2019/2020 and 2020/2021.
 The mean male proportion of the harvest since 1983 has been about 0.72, which is higher than the prescribed 2:1 harvest sex ratio (Government of Nunavut, unpublished data).
 McLoughlin et al. (2005) examined the conservation risk of male-selective harvesting of polar bears but there are no sufficient data to examine the long-term effects of that harvest regimen on LS polar bear demography.
-However, data collected during the proposed 2021-2023 study may aid such endeavors.
-The quota increased in 2004/2005 from 78 to 85 bears annually; the mean removal per year since 2004/2005 has been 82.8 bears (range: 70 - 94 bears).
+However, data collected during the subpopulation study initiated in 2021 may aid such endeavors.
+The quota increased in 2004/2005 from 78 to 85 bears annually; the mean removal per year since 2004/2005 has been 82.8 bears (range: 70 - 94 bears), not including COVID-19 years of 2019/2020 and 2020/2021.